RFNshare/Testing-With-Python/README.md

   * using `logging` module & conf file to create a log file and insert `debug, info, error, warning, critical` log.
   * connecting those log into html report by using log in test method.
 * Implement Selenium Python Framework (PageObject DesignPattern)
+  * tests folder for contains test cases & config
+  * use `request.cls.driver = driver` in conftest to use driver as a class variable.
   *
 * Integrating Framework to Jenkins and setup job parameters
 * Data Driven Framework with Excel to Selenium Python Tests